Last Updated on 08/29/2022

 Do I recommend Clinique?

 1. Clinique Moisture Surge 72-Hour Hydrator: IT Cosmetics Confidence in a Cream is a great alternative.
-It hydrates your skin deeply and is suitable for all skin types, including sensitive.
+It hydrates your skin deeply and is suitable for all skin types, including sensitive ones.
 Also has anti-aging properties & won’t cause you any breakouts.

 3. Clinique All About Eyes: Vitamin C can be an amazing solution for all your under-eye worries.
 Tarte Maracuja C-Brighter Treatment is an ultimate substitute.

-4. Mineral Fluid Sunscreen: Ditch this cruelty supported sunscreen for Supergoop one.
-This one comes with SPF of 40.
+4. Mineral Fluid Sunscreen: Ditch this cruelty-supported sunscreen for Supergoop one.
+This one comes with 40 SPF.
 It is a skin-friendly formula that will make you fall in love with Supergoop.